Rated Excellent Online

 Which Lenders Will Consider a Listed Building?

 The number of secured loan lenders willing to accept listed buildings is smaller than for standard properties, but meaningful options do exist.
 Together Money is one of the most well-known lenders in this space and will consider both Grade I and Grade II listed buildings as security, subject to valuation and insurance requirements.
-Shawbrook Bank also accepts listed buildings and has experience underwriting more complex property types.
+Shawbrook Bank, Pepper Money and United Trust Bank also accept listed buildings and have experience underwriting more complex property types.

 High-street banks and building societies that offer secured loans typically restrict themselves to Grade II properties and may require additional conditions such as specialist valuation reports or evidence of Historic England approval for any recent works.
 Applications involving Grade I or Grade II* properties almost always need to go to specialist lenders.